SanjayRavindran/Intel_NUC8i5BEH/README.md

 If you have the Exact same/similar Hardware configuration as like me you can use this EFI for verification purpose.If you are successful please consider donating via PayPal...That would be helpful for to keep creating!!

+## As of May 2021-- I have made a switch to Linux so I am not updating the EFI ##

 **DO NOT BLAME ME IF YOU HAVE DIFFERENT MACHINE AND MADE SOME MESS ON YOUR MACHINE **

 ## Configuration is as follows ##